13.7.12

 Moonlight Dance framed

-The only tool I used to create this drawing was a sharp Exacto blade using sgraffito techniques but know with some online research, that there are scratching tools for finer control.
-Its surface can also take on inks and paints for color enhancement but I just wanted to get the contrasting Black and White effect and try out some cross-hatching, scrapping, dotting, and gouging to create texture, form, and depth.
-It is reminiscent of creating prints with linocuts, only it’s less expensive, instant fun, less messy, and can use simple tools.
+The only tool I used to create this drawing was a sharp Exacto blade, utilizing sgraffito techniques.
+However, with some online research, I now know that there are scratching tools available for finer control.
+Its surface can also take on inks and paints for color enhancement, but I just wanted to get the contrasting Black and White effect and try out some cross-hatching, scraping, dotting, and gouging to create texture, form, and depth.
+It is reminiscent of creating prints with linocuts, only it’s less expensive, instant fun, less messy, and can be done with simple tools.

-Scratchboard is not a new method of drawing but goes back to the 19th-century printing era, replacing traditional engraving practices, as this was easier and cheaper to reproduce illustrations and very popular for medical textbooks and product design.
+Scratchboard is not a new method of drawing, but rather a technique that dates back to the 19th-century printing era, replacing traditional engraving practices.
+This method was easier and cheaper to reproduce illustrations, and it was very popular for medical textbooks and product design.

-Scratchboard/paper is still used today by various illustrators for comics, magazines and many wildlife artists can get the fine detail with this surface and further paint over top of the etched-out areas, getting realistic drawings.
-Here is a link to the ISSA member's gallery to view some master scratchers' works of art... www.scratchboardsociety.com
+Scratchboard/paper is still used today by various illustrators for comics, magazines, and many wildlife artists can get the fine detail with this surface and further paint over the top of the etched-out areas, getting realistic drawings.
+Here is a link to the ISSA members' gallery to view some master scratchers' works of art... www.scratchboardsociety.com

 Close-up view of the sgrafitto techniques.